Supported Formats

 HTML index generation is disabled by default.
 Enable it in Repository Settings under the Generic section.

-When the HTML index is disabled (by default), the repository only supports direct file downloads.
-Requests for specific files can be configured to proxy (if the file exists on the upstream) or served from the repository cache.
+When the HTML index is disabled (by default), the repository serves only direct file downloads.
+Requests for a specific file work normally: cached files are served from the repository, and uncached files trigger an upstream fetch when a matching upstream prefix is configured.

 When enabled, the HTML index is available at: https://generic.cloudsmith.io/OWNER/REPOSITORY/